Malahide, Ireland Things To Do in One Day

 10 Best Things To Do in Malahide, Ireland

 Our list features what to see in Malahide in a day.
-In order to visit all the attractions on our list, visitors will need to plan for a full day adventure and get a relatively early start.
+In order to visit all the attractions on our list, you will need to plan for a full day adventure and get a relatively early start.

-#1 Explore the Malahide Castle Ireland
+#1 Explore Malahide Castle

 Without a doubt, the top thing to do in Malahide is to visit the majestic Malahide Castle and Garden.
 Built in the 12th century, the castle was owned by the Talbot family for nearly 800 years.